Combs-la-Ville

 Combs-la-Ville ([kɔ̃b la vil]) is a commune in the south-eastern suburbs of Paris, in the Seine-et-Marne department in the Île-de-France in north-central France.
 It is located 25.5 km from the center of Paris, in the "new town" of Sénart, created in the 1970s.

 Demographics

 The inhabitants are called Combs-la-Villais.

 Transportation

-Combs-la-Ville is served by Combs-la-Ville – Quincy station on Paris RER line D.
+Combs-la-Ville is served by Combs-la-Ville–Quincy station on Paris RER D.

 Twin towns

 Combs-la-Ville is twinned with the towns of :